 - Allergic inflammation of the skin (contact dermatitis).
 Stop using Fucidin H and see your doctor if you think you've experienced a reaction or your skin condition appears to be getting worse.

 - If Fucidin H is applied excessively, more than twice a day, for longer than two weeks, underneath dressings, to broken or raw skin, large areas of skin, or areas of skin that rub together, it has the potential to cause some of the side effects associated with topical steroids, such as skin thinning, stretch marks or hair growth, although these are still very rare with this mild steroid.
-You can read more about the possible side effects of topical corticosteroids here.

 If you experience any changes in your vision while using Fucidin H, such as blurred vision, you should tell your doctor.

 Read the leaflet that comes with the cream, or talk to your pharmacist or doctor if you want any more information about the possible side effects of Fucidin H cream.

 Can I use Fucidin H with other medicines?

 - Make sure your doctor or pharmacist know if you're already using any other medicines, particularly if you're already using any other corticosteroid medicines (including those bought without a prescription) before you start using Fucidin H.

 - If you need to use other topical medicines on the same area of skin it's recommended that you leave several minutes between applying each product.
 This is to allow each product time to be absorbed and avoid them mixing on the skin.